ianmparker/Auto-Exposure/README.md

-# Auto-Exposure
+# Auto-Exposure Calibration: A Python Implementation
-Simple Auto Exposure project in Python

 My LinkedIn: https://www.linkedin.com/in/ian-parker-596011142/
 --------------------------------------

 # Overview

-As a part of my overarching basketball event detection project (https://github.com/ianmparker/basket-event-detection) , I ran into issues when capturing footage outdoors.

-It's hard to get ideal lightning conditions for data collection when it is an especially sunny day, overcast, sunset etc...

-In order to impove image quality I've developed a simple auto exposure project that uses gamma correction.

-It can be used to take any image that is underexposed or overexposed and use gamma correction to make the image easier to view.
+This project is an integral component of a larger initiative aimed at detecting basketball events (available at Basketball Event Detection).
+The primary challenge encountered during the data collection phase was the variability in outdoor lighting conditions, which could range from bright sunlight to overcast skies or even sunset.

+To mitigate these issues and enhance image quality, I have developed an auto-exposure calibration project that employs gamma correction.
+This technique can be applied to any underexposed or overexposed image to adjust its exposure, thereby making it more visually discernible.

-This will be key when running an image though a trained model, as it will be easier for the model to detect objects, poses, and events.
+The application of this project is significant when processing an image through a trained model, as it facilitates the model’s ability to detect objects, poses, and events.

 --------------------------------------